django-crispy-forms/django-crispy-forms/docs/tags.rst

 Overriding layout objects templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Django-uni-form provides a set of :ref:`layout objects`, that have been thoroughly designed to be flexible, standard compatible and support Django form features.
+The mentioned set of :ref:`layout objects` has been thoroughly designed to be flexible, standard compatible and support Django form features.
 Every Layout object is associated to a different template that lives in ``templates/uni_form/layout/`` directory.

 Some advanced users may want to use their own templates, to adapt the layout objects to their use or necessities.
 There are two ways to override the template that a layout object uses.

 - **Globally**: You override the template of the layout object, for all instances of that layout object you use::

-    from uni_form.layout import Div
+    from crispy_forms.layout import Div
     Div.template = 'my_div_template.html'

 - **Individually**: You can override the template for a specific layout object in a layout::